 New Curriculum for Wales

-The school is working hard to develop and refine its environment and practices to be ready for the new curriculum.
-The draft was issued for consultation in April and we will be working alongside other schools in Swansea and Wales to fully implement the curriculum for its inception.
+The school continues to work hard to develop and refine its environment and practices to be ready for the new curriculum.
+We are working alongside other schools in Swansea and Wales to fully implement the curriculum for its inception.
 This is an exciting time and should help us to keep on developing as a learning organisation.